samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 ### Critical Hit

 If you roll a 20 on the d20 for an attack roll, you score a Critical Hit, and the attack hits regardless of any modifiers or the target’s AC.
 A Critical Hit lets you roll extra dice for the attack’s damage against the target.
 Roll all of the attack’s damage dice twice and add them together.
-Then add any relevant modifiers. *See also* chapter 1 (“[Damage and Healing](/sources/dnd/phb-2024/playing-the-game#CriticalHits)”).
+Then add any relevant modifiers. *See also* chapter 1 ("[Damage and Healing](/sources/dnd/phb-2024/playing-the-game#CriticalHits)").

 ---